 Course examples for the CS BS with Gaming and Animation include Programming I-II, Software Engineering I-V (multiple topics), Game Programming-Unity, Game Programming-Unreal, Object Oriented Programming, Assembly Language, Team Game Production, and Team Experience.
 Elective examples include Artificial Intelligence (AI), Computer Simulation, Human-Computer Interaction (HCI), Cryptography, and Mobile Application Development.

 Gaming and Animation BS students will choose from electives such as Illustration I-II, Audio for Gaming, Programming I-II, Digital painting, and Interactive Media Design I-II.
 Students in this program also have the option to take The Business of Branding Yourself OR Entrepreneurship and Small Business Management to fulfill the business course requirement.
 Major courses for the BS are nearly identical to those required for the OC BFA in Gaming and Animation.

 Graduates of the Oklahoma Christian University Game Design Programs are prepared to pursue positions in animation, game design, programming, engineering, and development, computer science, serious games, science and health, simulation design, architecture, and multimedia, among others.

 Oklahoma Christian University was established in 1950 as Central Christian College.
-The school serves more than 2,250 students enrolled in nearly 100 programs and areas of study across 14 academic departments operating in five colleges.
-Oklahoma Christian University is accredited by the Higher Learning Commission (HLC) of the North Central Association of Colleges and Schools (NCA).
+The school serves more than 2,250 students enrolled in nearly 100 programs and areas of study across 10 colleges and divisions.
+Oklahoma Christian University is accredited by the Higher Learning Commission (HLC).